Web Theoi

 Anthesterion

-Month of Dionysos Anthesterios
+Month of Dionysus Anthesterius

-POETIC TITLES & EPITHETS OF DIONYSOS
+POETIC TITLES & EPITHETS

-This list is still to be compiled.
+This list has yet to be compiled.

-I) Common Homeric titles of Dionysos:
+I. Common Homeric titles of Dionysos.

-II) Common Homeric epithets of Dionysos:
+II.
+Common Homeric epithets of Dionysos.

 Aelian, Historical Miscellany 3.
 41 (trans.
 Wilson) (Greek rhetorician C2nd to 3rd A.D.) :